 At dawn, Hazel and Nigel traveled over to the area where the time portal usually activated.
 No one was around and all of the animals were asleep.
 Nigel illuminated the way with a flashlight.
 Both humans treaded quietly on the balconies and then climbed down into the dirt passage.
 They stopped when they were at the end.
 Up front, two time poles were already set up, no doubt Nigel put them there earlier.
 Hazel gripped both of the straps on her bag, ready to push onward.

 "Do you have everything?"
 Nigel asked her.

 "Yeah.
-Four of those filtered water bottles, two boxes of those power bars, a flashlight, those shades that would protect my eyes from the elements, some sunscreen, a sleeping bag, the time poles for the time portal, my first aid kit, a box of matches, and my baseball cap," she said.
+Four of those filtered water bottles, two boxes of those power bars, a flashlight, those shades that would protect my eyes from the elements, some sunscreen, a sleeping bag, my brush, the time poles for the time portal, my first aid kit, a box of matches, and my baseball cap," she said.

 Hazel also gulped softly, trying not to alert her friend and mentor that there was something else.
 "I have my father's dagger too, for self-defense against predators.
 I don't like killing, but I'll have no choice but to use it if I'm cornered."

 "Okay, you're all set," the man told her.

 He then walked forward to the time poles and activated them.
 A large portal about the size of the gate and showing a rippling texture like water appeared.
 Nigel shined his flashlight on it to help show Hazel the way.
 The girl looked at him and gave him a hug.
 He returned that hug and completed it with a pat on the shoulder.

 "Good luck Hazel," Nigel said with a smile.
 "And be careful.
 If you need anything, or if you just want a break, you can always return here.
 Remember, the time portal poles also record the time and location that you last use them."